Chris-pter/PostGIS-Plantation-GeoDB/README.md

 * Separating OLTP (operational) and OLAP (analytical) schemas supports scalable spatial analysis.
 * Establishing a Single Source of Truth (SSOT) ensures reliable, unified geospatial data for decision-making.

+## Related Project: Drone Flight Plan Database [gis_flightplan_db]
+To further streamline operations and leverage the new database architecture, a related project was initiated to manage drone flight planning assets efficiently.
+This project directly addresses the manual, repetative process of generating buffered vector data for drone pilots.

+**Project Goal:** Establish a centralized repository for standardized flight planning resources, allowing drone pilots and GIS team to retrieve current and historical buffered flight sections instanly without manual processing.
+This eliminates duplicated effort and ensures all flight data is based in the single, authoritative geometry (SSOT).
+**Result:** Drone pilots can instantly pull the correct .gpkg, easily convert it to **KML/KMZ** fortmat, and upload it for immediate mission execution on DJI drone remotes.